conversejs/converse.js/docs/source/developer_api.rst

 **Waiting until server support has been determined**

-The query method will only work if converse.js has been able to determine that the server supports MAM queries, otherwise the following error will be raised:
+The query method will only work if Converse has been able to determine that the server supports MAM queries, otherwise the following error will be raised:

 - *This server does not support XEP-0313, Message Archive Management*

-The very first time converse.js loads in a browser tab, if you call the query API too quickly, the above error might appear because service discovery has not yet been completed.
+The very first time Converse loads in a browser tab, if you call the query API too quickly, the above error might appear because service discovery has not yet been completed.